Artur-T-Malas/book-notes/README.md

 - [ ] Style the pages
 - [X] Hide "Add Book" and "Rate Book" buttons for guest users ~~OR redirect to login page~~
 - [ ] Invert the logic of hiding buttons - by default show stuff accessible to everyone, and only if user is logged in, show the user-specific stuff
-- [ ] Add a link/button to Register on the Login page
+- [X] Add a link/button to Register on the Login page
-- [ ] Add a link/button to Login on the Register page
+- [X] Add a link/button to Login on the Register page
 - [ ] Use password type input for passwords
 - [ ] Add either breadcrumbs or "back" links/buttons to Login, Register, Add Book and other subpages
+- [X] Make the calls to get login/register pages "GET" requests to /login or /register endpoint.
+But make the actual login/register requests be "POST" to the same endpoints

 For all users:
 - [X] See a list of highest rated books and their rating (average of all user ratings)